Where to Go Ice Skating in Banff and Canmore

 It’s hard to say this is the most scenic spot in the Canadian Rockies for ice skating.
 Lac Des Arcs sits at the end of the Bow Valley with the TransCanada on one side and a sizable cement plant on the other.

-However, the ice here, when in season is generally excellent.
+However, the ice here is generally excellent when in season.
 The area is well known for the high winds and chinooks that rip through the narrow valley section out to the foothills.
 The wind keeps the ice in good condition and snow-free.

 Goat Pond

 Goat Pond isn’t in Banff, but it has to be mentioned on this list as it’s truly an exceptional place to wild ice skate near Canmore.
-Located on the Smith Dorrien Road is Goat Pond.
+Goat Pond is located on Smith Dorrien Road.
 If you can catch the pond right after it freezes, but before the first snowfall, you’ll be in for a real treat.
 Many logs and stumps here are beautiful to view through the clear us.

 If the ice is completely frozen, you’ll get more and more views as you head further away from the road.
 There’s even a “field” of stumps.
 Goat Pond may not look like much at first sight, especially when compared to so many of the photogenic points around Banff, but I promise you it’s a great place to ice skate.